-Although this may seem like an unlikely pairing for a brand collaboration, social media followers are a huge deciding factor when it comes to brands choosing who to collaborate with.
+Although this may seem like an unlikely pairing for a brand collaboration, social media followers are a huge deciding factor when it comes to brands choosing who to work with.

-Influencers can help to propel a new product or service release, particularly at the start of a campaign, as they often have access to a wide, and more importantly, engaged audience.
+Influencers can help propel a new product/ service release, particularly at the start of a campaign as they often have access to a wide and more engaged audience.

 Credit to Hypebae

 Much like the Balmain x Barbie collaboration we mentioned above, this crossover between cartoon icon Betty Boop and Doc Marten boots was the perfect fit.